Tickets On Sale Now!

-We hope you’ll join us for our 3rd Annual Child Care Heroes event – in person for the first time!
-Buy tickets now for a day of celebration and learning featuring inspiring keynote speakers, breakout sessions to help you be a better advocate for child care, a legislative panel discussion, networking opportunities with the early childhood community, and the presentation of the 2023 Outstanding Early Education Advocate Awards.
-Meals will be included, and DCDEE credits will be available.
+One November 8th we’ll celebrate our 3rd Annual Child Care Heroes event – in person for the first time!
+We are so excited for this day of celebration and learning featuring inspiring keynote speakers, breakout sessions, a legislative panel discussion, networking opportunities with the early childhood community, and the presentation of the 2023 Outstanding Early Education Advocate Awards.

 Breakout Sessions